 One of the main selling points of Procreate is its versatile colour menu.
 Procreate makes use of incredibly powerful colour settings that allows you to customise and save colours and palettes.
 This is a brilliant tool to use, and having your favourite colour selections all there in one place eliminates the hassle of having to use the colour picker over and over again.
 There are five options within the colour settings that allow you to work with either a colour wheel, traditional colour picker, adjustable colour value settings or your homemade palettes, as well as the 'harmony' menu that helps you to choose the colours that'll complement the hues you're using in your project – nifty stuff.

-Procreate 5.2 just got 3D painting, and it's fantastic.
-This is an amazing update to what is already one of best painting apps on iPad.
+Procreate 5.2's 3D painting update is fantastic.
 This update's biggest addition is the ability to take 3D models and use all the Procreate brushes, tools and effects right there on a 3D model, on your iPad.
 But it's so much more.